PolarisSchulz/PolarisSchulz/README.md

 <p align="center"><img src="https://i.imgur.com/A6bWGFl.gif"/></p>

-### Abigail Pena 🌻
+### Hi there, I´m Abigail Pena 🌻
+Welcome to my Github page!
+I am Front-End Developer and I have a career in graphic design at the UNAM university!

+🌱 Things I am currently working on:
+My Web page

-💬 Ask me about programming in general, I am always available to help and learn together ⚡ Unbelievable fact: My first words were "Hello world".
+💬 Ask me about programming in general, I am always available to help and learn together.
+⚡ Unbelievable fact: My first words were "Hello world".
 (I warned you!)